 Dust and grit in the pores and seams can scratch and damage the surface.
 If the vehicle is under solar radiation for long periods, the leather should be protected to prevent it from fading.
-However, slight colour variations in high-quality natural leather are normal.
+However, slight colour variations in highquality natural leather are normal.

-- Do not use solvents, wax polish, shoe cream, spot removers or similar products on leather. - \bullet To avoid damage, stubborn stains should be removed by a qualified workshop. \blacksquare
+• Do not use solvents, wax polish, shoe cream, spot removers or similar products on leather.

+• To avoid damage, stubborn stains should be removed by a specialised workshop. \blacksquare

-Seat belts cleaning
+Seat belt cleaning